In the Community

 Phillips Neighborhood Clinic

-In March 2003, the Phillips Neighborhood Clinic was developed as a collaboration between the Academic Health Center, the Community-University Health Center, the Center for Health Interdisciplinary Programs.
-Located in the basement of Oliver Presbyterian Church in Minneapolis, the clinic delivers affordable health care to one of the poorest areas in the city.
+In March 2003, the Phillips Neighborhood Clinic (PNC), developed as a collaboration between the Academic Health Center, the Community-University Health Center, and the Center for Health Interdisciplinary Programs.
+Located in the basement of St. Paul's Lutheran Church, PNC offers comprehensive, affordable health care to patients from a diverse array of cultural and socioeconomic backgrounds.
 The clinic is staffed by a volunteer team of professionals from several disciplines; including medicine, physical therapy, laboratory science, pharmacy, nursing, nutrition, and social work.
-The Phillips Neighborhood Clinic is a functioning student-run clinic, operating every Monday & Wednesday evenings from 6-9 p.m.
+The Phillips Neighborhood Clinic is a functioning student-run clinic, operating Monday & Thursday evenings from 6-9 p.m.

-The PNC experience is offered for first-year students to participate in patient scheduling, and clinic organization as Patient Advocates.
-During the second year, DPT students serve as PT Clinicians, performing physical therapy examinations and providing treatment for a variety of conditions under the direct supervision of a licensed physical therapist Preceptors.
+First year DPT students volunteer at PNC by completing patient scheduling, assisting with clinic organization, or by serving as Patient Advocates.
+During their second year, DPT students serve as PT Clinicians, performing physical therapy examinations and providing treatment under the direct supervision of a licensed physical therapist Preceptor.